 With a utility network, you can do the following:

-- Create and edit features that model every type of utility equipment.
+- Create and edit features and objects that model every type of utility equipment.

-- Discover how features in the network are connected.
+- Discover how features and objects in the network are connected.

 - Trace how resources, such as gas, water, and electricity, flow through the network.